-EVELYN CONSTANTIN, MDCM, MSc (Epi), FRCPC, is a Pediatrician, an Associate Professor in the Department of Pediatrics, the Assistant Dean for Postgraduate Medical Education, and a Member of the Centre for Medical Education.
+EVELYN CONSTANTIN, MDCM, MSc (Epi), FRCPC, is a Pediatrician, an Associate Professor in the Department of Pediatrics, the Assistant Dean for Postgraduate Medical Education, and an Associate Member of the Institute of Health Sciences Education.
 She is also an Associate Member in the Department of Epidemiology and Biostatistics and Occupational Health and a Clinician-Scientist at the McGill University Health Centre Research Institute.
 She is a former Co-Program Director of the Pediatric Residency Program at McGill and a former Chair of the Curriculum Committee of the National Executive Committee of the Canadian Child Health Clinician Scientist Program.
 She serves as Co-Chair of several committees at McGill, including the Pediatric Residency Training Committee, the Advanced Pediatrics Training Committee and the Residency Selection Committee.
 She is also Co-Director of the Pediatric Sleep Laboratory at the MUHC and the Director of a novel two-year pediatric research methodology course she developed (PHRESCA: Pediatric Health Research Epidemiology Statistics CurriculA).
 She supervises research trainees at all levels, including undergraduate, graduate, and post-doctoral training.
 Dr. Constantin’s research interests include competency-based medical education and CanMEDS.
 She has received research grants from several agencies including the Fonds de recherché du Québec en Santé (FRQS), CIHR, the Royal College of Physicians and Surgeons, and the Canadian Pediatric Society.
 She has published in Pediatric Critical Care Medicine, Journal of Clinical Sleep Medicine, and Pediatrics and Child Health.